 It does not seem as flexible enough, nor is it “pocketable by folding”… The small improvement in the noise cancellation is also not enough reason for an “upgrade” for me.
 But who knows, it may do well for you.

-Sure thing, the Bluedio TN does not have “world class” sound nor build nor design.
+Sure thing, the Bluedio TN does not have “world-class” sound nor build nor design.
 But given the price tag, this gadget is an absolutely good steal!
-So if you are considering to hop onto the wireless audio train without spending too much, I will highly recommend this entry-level earphone.
+So if you are considering hopping onto the wireless audio train without spending too much, I will highly recommend this entry-level earphone.

 Thank you for reading, and we have come to the end of this review.
 I hope that this has helped you to a better choice, and if you have anything to share with this review, please feel free to comment below.
 Good luck and happy shopping!